 For beginners with little experience, to advanced artists

 This workshop will emphasize loose, expressive abstract techniques, creative tearing and paint splashing.
 I’m planning to focus on painting a series, based on specific color combinations and themes.
 Think “artist retreat”, producing a body of work, a series of paintings or your conceptual solo show.
 One thing I will not do is to capture everything I see, knowing I will be overwhelmed and influenced by the awesomeness of this trip!
 Also, your painting goals are important to me.
 Please write down these goals in your travel sketchbook before departing.

-We will primarily paint in the top floor studio, overlooking the ocean and fishing village, along with a couple of optional excursions to experience beautiful Puerto Vallarta.
+We will primarily paint in the top floor studio, overlooking the ocean and fishing village, along with a couple of optional excursions to experience the beautiful surrounding region, the award wining Botanical Gardens and Puerto Vallarta.

 “Doughnut Machine“, acrylic, Robert Burridge

 Daily, you can expect warmup paint sketching, brief painting and lecture demos, constructive critiques and plenty of time to work on personal projects.
 Come prepared to paint your stuff!

 Imagine the best art workshop vacation of your life: Painting in a charming fishing village and other exotic locals along the gorgeous Pacific coast of Mexico , with inspirational workshop leader Robert Burridge!
 Immerse yourself in the joys of authentic Mexican village life at one of the most beautiful and arts oriented locales in Latin America, Casa de los Artistas, in the serene village of Boca de Tomatlan, 10 miles south of Puerto Vallarta.